srihithachayanam/qrDetector/README.md

 ### 2. Execution for Mandatory Detection

-This section details the single command needed to reproduce the output for the **Mandatory Detection Task** on the hidden test images.
+This section details the single command needed to reproduce the output for the **Detection Task** on the hidden test images.

 #### 2.1 The Single Execution Command

 The script `infer.py` (or `evaluate.py`, whichever generates the JSON) should be modified/used to output only the required detection bounding boxes.

-**Instructions:** Place the 50 hidden test images into a folder named `test_images/` in the root of the repository.
+**Instructions:** Place the hidden test images into a folder named `test_images/` in the root of the repository.

 ```bash
 # RUN THIS COMMAND (Adjust script/arguments if necessary to output JSON):